ITSF 2014 – “Time for the Future”

 |CONFERENCE AGENDA ONLINE NOW|

-There will be a pre-conference evening drinks reception and then on Day 1 ITSF will begin with a tutorial session “Time to Learn”.
+There will be a pre-conference evening welcome drinks reception on 3 November sponsored by Semtech and then on Day 1 ITSF will begin with a tutorial session “Time to Learn”.
 This is ideal for new attendees and regulars alike and will be delivered by invited subject matter expert speakers.
 The conference proper will open with the conference theme session “Time for the Future” examining future time, timing/frequency and phase requirements and delivery technologies.
-A panel session will wrap up the first day with panel members drawn from Day 1 Speakers.
-Day 1 will conclude in the evening with the annual sponsored “Icebreaker” event.
+A panel session will wrap up the first day with panel members representing the Expert community.
+Day 1 will conclude in the evening with the annual “Icebreaker” event sponsored by Oscilloquartz – a boat trip along the Danube.

 Prof. Charles Curry, BEng, CEng, FIET